-Unlike other Nevada trust companies, we allow our clients across the country to formulate and execute their estate plans to take advantage of Nevada trusts, corporate, and tax laws; we call this the “Nevada Advantage.”
+Premier Trust is among the top trust companies in Nevada because unlike other trust companies, we allow our clients across the country to formulate and execute their estate plans to take advantage of Nevada trusts, corporate, and tax laws.
+We call this the “Nevada Advantage.”
 You can reside anywhere in the United States and still benefit from a trustee relationship with Premier Trust.

 Nevada is consistently ranked as the top trusts jurisdiction in the United States for many reasons:

 - Nevada does not have a state or fiduciary income tax.
 Irrevocable trusts are taxed at the state level on where the trustee resides.
 If a client has a Nevada trustee, the Nevada trusts may avoid filing a state income tax return.
 This helps reduce the erosion of trust assets by the tax rate. *The Nevada trusts will always have to file a federal income tax return.
 Also, if a beneficiary of trust from Nevada trust companies receive a trust distribution, that distribution will be subject to their own state’s personal income tax filings.

 - Nevada dynasty trusts allow a trust to continue for 365 years.
 The length of time a trust can last is commonly referred to as a states “Rule Against Perpetuities.”
 Dynasty provisions allow a trust to avoid the estate tax arena for multiple generations.

 - Self-Settled Spendthrift Nevada Trusts (often referred to as Nevada Asset Protection Trusts) – One can create an irrevocable trust in Nevada for their own benefit.
 Two years after the assets are transferred to the trust the assets should be creditor protected.
 Only 17 states allow these types of trusts and Nevada’s laws are consistently ranked number 1 for the reasons below: